bahamas10/node-musicnamer/README.md

 Organize your music collection

-Rename music files to clean filenames based on their music tags.
-By default, `musicnamer` can take your music files and rename them to a format like:
+Rename music files based
+on their tags.
+By default, `musicnamer` will take your music files and rename them to a format like:

     :artist/:album/:trackno - :title.:ext